microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/unifiedroleassignmentmultiple-get.md

 }
 ```

-### <a name="example-2-get-a-roleassignmentmultiple-in-intune-assigned-to-a-group"></a>Exemplo 2: obter um roleAssignmentMultiple no Intune atribuído a um grupo
+### <a name="example-2-get-a-roleassignmentmultiple-in-intune-assigned-to-a-group"></a>Exemplo 2: Obter uma roleAssignmentMultiple no Intune atribuída a um grupo

 #### <a name="request"></a>Solicitação